Navigation

 Knowing how to tie a stopper knot is an essential skill.
-If you’re a rock climber, a sailor, or an arborist, you’re going to need at least one strong and reliable stopper knot in your arsenal.
-Now, the term “stopper knot” refers to many different knots.
-However, if you hear the term “stopper knot” without any other name attached to it, then you’re most likely hearing about the Ashley Stopper Knot.
+The term “stopper knot” refers to many different knots.
+If you hear the term “stopper knot” without any other name attached to it, then you’re most likely hearing about the Ashley Stopper Knot.

 Uses

-Stopper knots are generally tied at the end of a rope.
-Their purpose is to stop the end of a rope from unraveling, or from slipping through another device, or as a support for a device that’s attached to the rope.
-For this reason, they have to be strong and reliable.
-That’s why these knots are so popular with climbers and sailors.
-In fact, if you need to climb a rock face, a ship’s mast, or a tree, then knowing how to tie this knot will be an essential skill to learn.
+Stopper knots are tied at the end of a rope.
+They prevent the end of a rope from unraveling, or from slipping through another device.
+They can also anchor devices attached to the rope.
+This makes them popular with climbers and sailors.
+If you need to climb a rock face, a ship’s mast, or a tree, then knowing how to tie this knot will be an essential skill to learn.
 This knot is also useful for tying lariats and halyards.

 How To Tie A Stopper Knot

-Before you get started constructing your first stopper knot, it’s worth mentioning that know is very easy to tie.
-However, it’s also very easy to get wrong.
+Before you get started, it’s worth mentioning that a stopper knot is easy to tie but also easy to get wrong.
 For the best results, we recommend that you follow our picture guidelines very closely.
 Once you’ve got the hang of it, you’ve got the hang of it for life.
-But getting there can be tricky the first few times…

 Step One: Pass the working end around the standing end of your rope to form a small loop.
 Pass the working end through the loop that you’ve just made.